point a bow and arrow at another person.

 target is clear.

-using the 3-D walking course, be sure to stay on the marked path and
+using the 3-D walking course, stay on the marked path, travel only in

-travel only in the direction in which the targets are laid out while
+the direction in which the targets are laid out and shoot only in the

-shooting is in progress.
-Going backwards on the trail or across an
+not travel backwards on the trails or across an unmarked area which

-unmarked area could place you in the path of a flying arrow, resulting
+could place you in the path of a flying arrow, resulting in serious

 NOT shoot arrows with broadheads at standard targets.
 Broadheads are to